-Offering costs consisted of legal, accounting, and other costs incurred that were directly related to the Initial Public Offering and that were charged to shareholders' equity upon the completion of the Initial Public Offering.
+Offering costs consisted of legal, accounting, and other costs incurred that were directly related to the Initial Public Offering.
+A portion of such costs allocated to the issuance of the derivative warrant liabilities in conjunction with the Initial Public Offering were immediately expensed and the remaining amount was charged to shareholders' equity upon the completion of the Initial Public Offering.